SandroMartens/DBGSOM/docs/source/algorithm.rst

 Hierarchical DBGSOM
 *******************
 We calculate a vertical growing threshold as :math:`VGT = 1.5 * GT`.
-After the horizontal growth phase is finished, for each neuron :math:`n_i` where :math:`E_i > VGT` a new SOM is created and trained on all samples mapped to `n_i`.
+After the horizontal growth phase is finished, for each neuron :math:`n_i` where :math:`E_i > VGT`, a new SOM is created and trained on all samples mapped to :math:`n_i`.
 This is done recursively.

 Statistics Enhanced DBGSOM
 ***************************